Gabby182/Bootcamp_Decola/README.md

 - 👀 I’m interested in science, technology and environmental engineering.
 - 🌱 I’m currently learning SQL, Python, R and Scrum.
 - 💞️ I’m looking to collaborate on development of new methodologies and softwares
 - 📫 How to reach me ...
-I´m yet discivering.
+I´m yet discovering.

 <!---
 Gabby182/Gabby182 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.